Friday, 24 October 2025

 Likewise, Joseph acquires a Greek ending as Joses in Mark 6:3 and Mark 15:40, 47.
 The interesting thing is that the parallel passages of Matt.13:55 and 27:56 have Joseph in the earliest manuscripts.
 However, it reverts to Joses in the later manuscripts on which the King James Version is based.
 The same is true for Acts 4:36.

 What we do have is a serious mistranslation.
-Jerome translates Mark 15:40 as “James the Less”, and almost all later translators have followed him, although some render it as “James the Younger”.
+Jerome translates Mark 15:40 as the Latin equivalent of “James the Less”, and almost all later translators have followed him, although some render it as “James the Younger”.
 Nevertheless, it is wrong, and it says a lot that a scholar of such magnitude should be so blind.
 The word is not the comparative, mikróteros, “less” or “smaller”, but mikrós, “little”.
 So the person involved should really be translated as “James the Little” or, as we would say, “Little James”, which probably referred to his stature.
 Does it matter?
 Yes, because Jerome made an issue of it, insisting that the comparative indicated that two, and no more than two, people of the same name were involved, and that James the Less was so designated in order to distinguish him from James the brother of John, although there is no evidence that the latter was ever called “James the Great(er)”.

 Now, getting back to Jerome's thesis -

 1. This is ridiculous.
 Whoever heard of parents calling two living daughters by the same name?
 It would negate the whole purpose of naming, which is to tell individuals apart.
 Jerome based this on the strange construction in John 19:25: “And there stood by the cross of Jesus, his mother and his mother’s sister, Mary of Clopas, and Mary Magdalene”.
-What he apparently intended was “his mother and his mother’s sister” were to be considered a single unit, Mary of Clopas a third, and Mary Magdalene a fourth.
-A construct such as this is not unknown in Greek, for in Matt.
+What John apparently intended was that “his mother and his mother’s sister” were to be considered a single unit, Mary of Clopas a third, and Mary Magdalene a fourth.
+A construct such as this is not unknown in Greek, for Matt.
 10:2-4 also arranges the apostles in pairs.
 It is also an early interpretation.
 The Peshitta, the standard translation of the Bible into Aramaic in the second century, inserts “and” between “his mother’s sister” and “Mary of Clopas”.
 This being said, unless we expand the number of Maries at the cross, Mary of Clopas would also be the mother of James and Joseph.

 But even if the Virgin Mary's parents adopted this peculiar system of naming their daughters, it does not follow that Mary of Clopas was the mother of Jesus' brothers.
 Merely saying so doesn't make it so.
 This has been asserted so often, we forget how bizarre it is.
 Hitherto, everyone assumed that Jesus' siblings were at least the offspring of Joseph.
 Now a completely different father has been introduced with no good reason except to satisfy a pre-determined doctrine.